-Poor gut health can lead to many health concerns that end up causing long-term problems.
+Poor gut health can lead to many health concerns that end up causing long-term problems – solution, superfoods.
 The cause of a leaky gut has to do with increased permeability or intestinal hyperpermeability.
 There are tight junctions in your gut that keep the stomach contents from passing through the lining of the small intestine.
 As these junctions loosen, it can cause unintended substances to leak into the bloodstream.

 Here are the 6 essential factors for optimal gut function.
 When these are out of whack, it can lead to the symptoms associated with a leaky gut.

-Here are foods I recommend that you add into your diet to help heal your gut.
+Here are the superfoods I recommend that you add into your diet to help heal your gut.

 1. Bone Broth